thanpolas/toddmotto.github.io/_posts/2013-03-24-flaunt-js-for-stylish-responsive-navigations-with-nested-click-to-reveal.md

 });
 {% endhighlight %}

-The next part is where things get interesting and we need to (dynamically attach an event)[http://toddmotto.com/attaching-event-handlers-to-dynamically-created-javascript-elements/], to dynamically created markup.
+The next part is where things get interesting and we need to [dynamically attach an event](http://toddmotto.com/attaching-event-handlers-to-dynamically-created-javascript-elements), to dynamically created markup.
 We can't simple run a click function on this, as the markup doesn't have event handlers attached.
 See above article link for a pure JavaScript way of doing this, but in this we're using jQuery, which is where the .on(); function sits quite nicely.

 First thing's first, the way we attach event handlers is to think _parent_ then _child_.
 So first we need to target the parent of wherever the dynamically created element will sit: